Inherited Craziness

 Christ Church Rushbrooke Cobh

-My great-grandparents, David Jones, son of Thomas Jones and Mary Harty, and Laura Elizabeth White, daughter of Walter White and Hannah Blazey, married at Christ Church, Church of IrelandRushbrooke, Cobh (Queenstown, as it was then), Ireland on 17 Feb 1892.
-David Jones was then Sexton of the Anglican Christ Church.
-But this was not David's first marriage, so we have to rewind for the story that led to this point:
+My great-grandparents, David Jones (b.
+10 Jul 1850 at Sutton Bridge, Lincolnshire), son of Thomas Jones and Mary Harty, and Laura Elizabeth White (b.
+15 Oct 1870 in Thorpe St Andrew, Norwich, Norfolk), daughter of Walter White and Hannah Blazey, married at Christ Church, Church of IrelandRushbrooke, Cobh (Queenstown, as it was then), Ireland on 17 Feb 1892.
+David Jones was then Sexton of this Anglican Christ Church.
+But this was not David's first marriage, so we have to rewind for the full story:

-After being pensioned off from the Navy, at 16, in 1866, David Jones was next recorded at Castle Oliver in Limerick at the time of his father's death in 1873.
-Records of his Dog Licences then place David at Castle Oliver in 1874 to 1877 too and, from 1878 onwards, man and dog were at Rushbrooke.
+After being pensioned off from the Navy, David Jones was next recorded at Castle Oliver in Limerick at the time of his father's death in 1873.
+Records of his Dog Licences then placed David at Castle Oliver in 1874 to 1877 too and, from 1878 onwards, man and dog were at Rushbrooke.
+Following the Dogs Act of 1865, every dog owner in Ireland had to go to the court and pay 2s 6d - to have the breed and colour of dogs written down in a ledger.
+It was hardly an exact science, because the same dog was described differently each year.
+Most of David's dogs were terriers, retrievers and spaniels, so I'm pretty sure he was using them to hunt.
+Nevertheless, we learned from these listings girl dogs were called 'Slut'.
+As if bitch wasn't bad enough!

 On 5 Oct 1880, David Jones married Johannah Anne O'Callaghan at the Parish Church in Inchigeelagh, Cork, By Licence.
 Johannah's father, Cornelius O'Callaghan was a Schools Inspector and on a later census return pedantically listed himself as Church of Ireland, and a member of the 'Irish Truth Society - Protestant'.
 Interesting choice of father-in-law for "a nice Catholic boy".

-From the records in the church, I was able to ascertain that David and Hannah had five children, all baptised at Christ Church, Rushbrooke:
+David and Hannah had five children, all baptised at Christ Church:

 1. Thomas Jones b.
 19 Oct 1881, bap.
 19 Nov 1881.
 (Died 8 Jan 1891.)